+1

 Variable label no. employees in partial retirement

 Variable name az_atz

 Data type Numerical

 Origin ВеН

 Detailed description The variable contains the number of employees in the establishment who are reported with the person group codes 103 and 142.
-Further information on the person group code can be found in the Appendix (Section 8.2).
+Further information on the person group code can be found in the Appendix (Section 6.2).
 Partial retirement was introduced in Germany in 1989 and the statutory provisions were amended again as of 01.08.1996.
 A considerable increase in the number of individuals in partial retirement can therefore be seen in the data from 1997 onwards.

 Sensitive variable No

 Notes The number of "other workers" is not included in the BHP but can be calculated by the user (see Section 3.10).

+cataled by the user (see section s.10).

-5.1.2.7 No. full-time (regular workers + others) (az_vz)
+5.1.2.7 No. full-time (regular workers + others) (az vz)